boatinalamp/website/content/post/Extreme Sports.md

 Many extreme sports allow one to feel the freedom to challenge themselves, physically and psychologically.
 ### Do they deserve to be banned?
-A lot of people believe extreme sports should be banned.
-Yet dangerous sports are far more popular than ever.
-This is because, as technology advances, safety progresses with it.
-The process of accomplishing an extreme sport still remains the only way to experience a heart-pounding thrill.

-On the other hand, some individuals believe that risky sports should be outlawed due to the hazards they provide to society.
 ### In Conclusion
 Even though engaging in extreme sports could be very dangerous, I still believe they should be pursued with well-established safety guidelines and with caution.